 Sedona, Arizona is an oasis for outdoor and fitness lovers.
 More and more tourists are planning trips to the area to take in the beauty of the stunning ancient red rock formations.
 On the downside, this means that this beautiful red rock wonderland is becoming less of a hidden gem and more of a popular Southwest tourist destination.
-The parking lots for the most popular trails like Devil’s Bridge often fill up by mid morning, and the traffic on the trails themselves often make it difficult to feel like you are getting a true nature experience.
+The parking lots for the most popular trails like Devil’s Bridge often fill up by mid morning, and the insane foot traffic on the trails themselves often make it difficult to feel like you are getting a true nature experience.

-Following the short climb up Sugarloaf Mountain, you will be rewarded with a bird’s eye view of the entire area.
+Following a short climb up Sugarloaf Mountain, you will be rewarded with a bird’s eye view of the entire area.
 Once you reach the top, you will want to soak in these tremendous views all day long.
 It really is hard to make the trek back to your car after witnessing such incredible views!

 Sugarloaf Summit details

 Location: Buena Vista Dr Sedona, AZ 86336